Setup with Client Credentials Grant

 App creation steps

-Log into Box and navigate to the Developer Console.
-Select Create New App.
+Log into Box and go to the Developer Console.
+Select Create Platform App.

 Select Custom App from the list of application types.
 A modal will appear to prompt a selection for the next step.